 Despite this substantial investment, Torrent anticipated the business potential in cloud technology.
 As such, the company designed the TorrentFlood® architecture to be forward-compatible with emerging virtualization and hosted services.
 This gave Torrent confidence in its future versatility—and an edge on its competitors still locked into legacy and mainframe systems.

 By early 2012, the company was attracting many large clients and Torrent decided the time had arrived to utilize the platform’s native flexibility and utilize the advantages provided by cloud computing solutions.
-They partnered with Amazon Web Services Advanced Consulting Partner, 2nd Watch.
+They partnered with 2nd Watch, a Premier Consulting Partner of the AWS Partner Network (APN).

 Jeff Aden, President of 2nd Watch, says, “Because Torrent was quickly capturing market share with a robust pipeline for the next few years, they realized it was time to leverage the power of their software architecture to avoid the escalating capital investment in physical environments and to more elegantly and seamlessly accommodate the large scale growth eminent in their business.
 This also empowers their technologists to focus on continued product innovation rather than being bogged down with a commodity service such as hardware support.”